giantswarm/releases/kvm/v12.1.0/README.md

 **The two NGINX Ingress Controller improvements:**

-- First, multiple NGINX Ingress Controllers per tenant cluster are now supported, enabling separation of internal vs external traffic, dev vs prod, and so on.
+- Multiple NGINX Ingress Controllers per tenant cluster are now supported, enabling separation of internal vs external traffic, dev vs prod, and so on.
 - Management of NGINX IC NodePort Service is moved from kvm-operator to NGINX IC App itself.
 This enables configurability of external traffic policy and lays the foundation for making NGINX IC App optional and not pre-installed in a future KVM platform release.

 Along with kvm-operator, cluster-operator and NGINX IC, release includes several upstream component upgrades.